Owen-Splat/LAS-Randomizer/README.md

 Several extra options, including Trapsanity, Shuffled Dungeons, Randomized Music, Randomized Enemies and more!
 Don't like checking a specific location?
 You can toggle it to always be junk!

-This GUI is dark mode by default, but can be toggled with ctrl + L

 Please note that while most things are functional, there is a definite possibility of the logic resulting in softlocks.
 This will be especially true with the glitched logics.
 If this does happen, dying and selecting the Save + Quit option will respawn you back at Marin's house.

 **Logic**: